tituslabumn/Pan-Cancer-Gene-Reports/README.md

-# Pan Cancer Gene Reports (PCGR) CHANGE CHANGE
+# Pan Cancer Gene Reports (PCGR)

 ## About
 PCGR is an automated informatic pipeline designed by Taylor Harding at the University of Minnesota that creates a pan-cancer analytical report for a user-specified gene of interest (GOI).
+PCGR is primarily written in the R statistical programming language.

 PCGR sequesters GOI-specific data from cBioPortal (https://www.cbioportal.org/).
 These data include mutation, copy number, expression and clinical information from >200 studies representing >47,000 unique cases of cancer accross 32 broad tissue types.

 PCGR obtains all natural variants for a GOI observed within the >60,000 exomes analized by the Exome Aggregation Consortium project (http://exac.broadinstitute.org/)

 PCGR additionally obtains information from several database APIs (i.e. Ensembl, UniProtKB) that are used to structurally annotate GOI transcripts and peptides.

+See 'example_output.PDF' for an example report.

 ## How to use PCGR
 PCGR is currently designed to be run in a Linux environment with the R statistical programming language installed.
 PCGR has not been tested on versions of R <3.6.0